qianouyang/edge-conductor/.github/CONTRIBUTING.md

 ## Setting up your local repository

-Using the following steps, you will create a local repository that references two [remote repositories], the [runtime repository] and your own forked repository.
-During development, you will use the runtime repository to *pull* new changes merged into the `main` branch, and your forked repository to *push* your proposed changes.
+Using the following steps, you will create a local repository that references two [remote repositories], the [repository] and your own forked repository.
+During development, you will use the repository to *pull* new changes merged into the `main` branch, and your forked repository to *push* your proposed changes.

-1. Browse to the [runtime repository] and [create a forked repository] under your GitHub username.
+1. Browse to the [repository] and [create a forked repository] under your GitHub username.

     In your forked repository, under *Settings* → *Actions* set the *Actions